-Although most hip implants are a fixed-bearing design, one manufacturer produces a mobile bearing hip implant which features a polyethylene insert that is designed to fit snugly into the metal acetabular shell yet can move a little as the hip moves.
+Although most hip implants are a fixed-bearing design, some are of a mobile-bearing hip implant design which features an insert that is designed to fit snugly into the acetabular shell yet can move a little as the hip moves.

 This allows for multi-directional movement and an increased range of motion.
 The buffer also results in less friction and lower wear.
 The manufacturer of this implant suggests that the insert allows also for increased joint stability.